D-spencer/Predictive_Maintenance_ML_Project/README.md

 The data was split into training and testing sets using a stratified sampling method to preserve the class distribution in the target variable.

 Given the class imbalance (3% failure), Accuracy was deemed insufficient.
 The evaluation metrics used were majorly precision and recall, however recall was used for model selection and tuning.
-Maximizing recall was essential to minimize False Negatives (i.e., failing to identify a machine that will fail), which directly aligns with the business objective of successful retention campaigns.
+Maximizing recall was essential to minimize False Negatives (i.e., failing to detect a machine that is likely to fail).
+Reducing these missed failures directly supports the business objective of preventing costly unplanned breakdowns and maintaining high operational reliability.

 ### Model Training and Selection